starship/starship/docs/pt-BR/config/README.md

 ## Swift

-Por padrão o módulo `swift` vai exibir a versão atual instalada do [Swift](https://swift.org/).
-O módulo vai exibir se algumas das condições a seguir for atendida:
+By default the `swift` module shows the currently installed version of [Swift](https://swift.org/).
+O módulo será mostrado se alguma das seguintes condições for atendida:

-- O diretório atual tenha um arquivo `Package.swift`
+- The current directory contains a `Package.swift` file
-- O diretório atual tenha um arquivo com a extensão `.swift`
+- The current directory contains a file with the `.swift` extension

 ### Opções